0xWDG/Appsterdam-Events-History/2024/10/09 Weekly Meeten en Drinken.md

 Ahoy, fellow Appsterdammers!

-If you feel like it\'s time to start slowly getting used to being social again, maybe you\'d like to warm up with your fellow makers, nerds, and other technology enthusiasts, who might better understand your specific interests and social style.
+If you feel like it's time to start slowly getting used to being social again, maybe you'd like to warm up with your fellow makers, nerds, and other technology enthusiasts, who might better understand your specific interests and social style.

 Join us in the cozy cafe where Appsterdam was born, at an earlier than usual time, to enjoy their legendary terrace and its ongoing attempts to comply with an ever-shifting landscape of rules — something many App Makers will understand!